-Phalaenopsis bastianii is an epiphytic plant with short stems with 2 to 10 obovate-elliptic, alternating, 2-ranked leaves at the apex.
-The pale green leaves are up to 9 inches (22.5 cm) long and up to 3 inches (7.5 cm) wide.
-The inflorescences are erect to arched, up to 20 inches (50 cm) long and are produced from nodes opposite the base of the leaves.
-The inflorescence can have short branches that are formed at right angles, which carry 2 to 7 flowers.
+Phalaenopsis bastianii is an epiphytic plant with short stems that bears 2 to 10 alternating obovate-elliptic 2-ranked leaves at the apex.
+The leaves are pale green, up to 9 inches (22.5 cm) long, and up to 3 inches (7.5 cm) wide.
+The inflorescences are erect to arched, up to 20 inches (50 cm) long, and are produced from nodes opposite the base of the leaves.
+The inflorescence can have short branches formed at right angles, carrying 2 to 7 flowers.
 The flowers are flat and have a greenish-white to pale yellow base with wide, traverse, reddish-brown bars and a stained glass-like gloss.
 They are up to 2 inches (5 cm) in size and purple around the base on the sepals and petals.
-The midlobe of the lip is pinkish-purple, the lateral lobes are orange and the column anther is white.
+The mid lobe of the lip is pinkish-purple, the lateral lobes are orange, and the column anther is white.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Phalaenopsis are generally very rewarding plants.
 They are not demanding, and in the right conditions, they will reward the grower with months of showy blooms.
 However, it is vitally important that water is never allowed to rest in the growing tip of the plant.
 This will cause the new leaves to rot, and the plant will die.
 Thus, they should only be watered in the morning.
 As with all Orchids, the higher the humidity and temperature, the greater the need for turbulent airflow to prevent rot, fungus, and diseases.
 Successful growth means finding the right balance between humidity, temperature, light, and airflow.